-Passport: You should keep your passport valid at all times.
-Your passport is your own government’s permit for you to leave and re-enter your own country.
-Most passports contain an expiration date.
-Consult your own consulate or embassy in the U.S. to renew your passport.
+Passport: Your passport is your government’s permit for you to leave and re-enter your country of citizenship.
+You must have a valid passport while residing in the U.S. Do not let your passport expire.
+When your passport is within 6 months of expiration, consult your country's consulate or embassy in the U.S. to renew your passport.
 The officials there will tell you what forms and fees, if any, are required.
-If you are required to supply a letter affirming that you are a student at UL Lafayette you can request a letter at OIA.
-The office can provide the addresses of your country’s consulate or embassy.
+If you are required to supply a letter affirming that you are a student at UL Lafayette you can request a letter from the OIA.

 Visa Information: International students in the U.S. are generally admitted under the F-1 student visa classification.
-Under special circumstances, international students may also be admitted on J-1 sponsored student or M-1 vocational or technical student visas.
-Whenever a person seeks entry to the U.S. in one of these student visa classifications, he or she will be admitted as a nonimmigrant, and will be granted a temporary stay in the U.S. When this person applies for the nonimmigrant visa, they must overcome the presumption by the U.S. Consular Officer that the person intends to stay permanently in the U.S. and prove they have a residence outside the U.S. that they do not intend to abandon.
-They must be able to prove their nonimmigrant intent during their temporary stay in the U.S.; otherwise, their applications for visas will be denied.
-The F-1 student visa classification is for full-time study in the U.S. In order to apply for the F-1 visa, the prospective student must receive a Certificate of Eligibility for Nonimmigrant (F-1) Student Status - for Academic and Language Students, SEVIS I-20 AB.
-The visa should not be expired at the time of entry/re-entry to U.S. It is okay to let the visa expire, while the SEVIS I-20AB remains valid.
+Under special circumstances, international students may also be admitted on J-1 sponsored student visa.
+Those who petition for F-1 or J-1 visas are admitted as a nonimmigrants, and are granted temporary stays in the U.S. In order to apply for the F-1 visa, the prospective student must receive a SEVIS I-20 AB.
+Those applying for J-1 visas receive the form DS-2019.
+All nonimmigrant visas should not be expired at the time of entry/re-entry to U.S. It is permissible to have an expired F-1 visa while in the U.S. as long as the SEVIS I-20AB remains valid.
 The guideline information on visa renewal is available at the U.S. State department services website.

 Keep your SEVIS I-20AB in a safe place.
 If you have several SEVIS I-20AB's, the latest one is the one that counts.
 However, it is important that you keep all of your SEVIS I-20AB's with you as long as you decide to maintain status with the U.S.